 A key element of Minaya's ongoing practice is making installations that speak to the reclaiming of agency through landscape.
 Her layering of imagery in Divergences does this by simultaneously connecting, blurring, and expressing variances in notions of freedom.

-This exhibition is made possible in part by a generous gift from Christy and Bill Gautreaux.
+This exhibition was made possible in part by a generous gift from Christy and Bill Gautreaux.

 Click here to learn more about Kemper Museum's Atrium Project.